valignatev/ddd-dynamic/README.md

 [Domain Driven Design](https://www.youtube.com/watch?v=_CK5Kag7enw) - CODEiD 2018 talk by Артём Антоненко [@Antonyan](https://github.com/Antonyan).
 In Russian.
 There's also a repo - [PHP DDD Skeleton](https://github.com/Antonyan/ddd-skeleton), and other DDD-related projects under his github account.

 [Eventsourcing 101](https://www.youtube.com/watch?v=0l8vuYaaBUs) - the talk about event sourcing with live coding in Python by Bob Gregory.
 He codes an event sourced e-commerce basket from scratch.

+[Domain Driven Design For Python - Episode 219](https://www.pythonpodcast.com/domain-driven-design-episode-219/) - When your software projects start to scale it becomes a greater challenge to understand and maintain all of the pieces.
+In this episode Henry Percival shares his experiences working with domain driven design in large Python projects.

 ## Code, code, code!